A bull moose in summer in Algonquin Park.

 Trumpeter swans are making a comeback in Ontario.

-Efforts to reintroduce this once-native waterfowl have paid off, and the wetland habitat in Wye Marsh is a good spot to see these graceful birds.
+Once nearly extinct in this province, efforts to reintroduce this once-native waterfowl have paid off and the wetland habitat in Wye Marsh is a great spot to see these graceful birds.

 Location: 16160 Highway 12 East, Midland